Rank 1: 2004-2008: Tech Trance and Electro Trance Era

+2009-2013: New Bigroom Sound and Retro Excursions

 The duos' track: "L.E.D There Be Light", was chosen as the Trance Energy 2009 Anthem, as well as the background track to the 2009 Electric Daisy Carnival commercial.
 This track combined the soft-loud synth dynamic from And Then with sweeping strings and more Trancey elements.
 It leaked out in late 2008, which led to the early release of the "Special Download Mix".
 The track was officially released in February 2009, with remixes by Wippenberg, Marcel Woods as well as an alternative "Laserlight Rework" by Rank 1 themselves.
 In 2010, the song was formally remixed by Cold Blank.
 It is the most successful remix to date, reaching No. 10 on Beatport's Top 100 Electro House Chart.
 It also landed a release on Ministry Of Sound's Trance Nation 2010 compilation.
 There were also released some another remixes by tyDi & Trent McDermott, Yvan & Dan Daniel and LoKo.
 Their next track, "Symfo," was the self-titled Sunrise Festival Theme 2009 and was released only five months after L.E.D.
 There Be Light.
 This track received remixes by Marcus Schossow and The Prime Sins, as well as a more House-driven "Rank 1's That Side Mix".

 In 2010, Rank 1 and Miller released another collaboration which was chosen as the theme to the Polish Entrance 2010 event called "The Great Escape".
 Armin van Buuren even played it during his short satellite-connection gig during Trance Energy 2010.
-On February 11, Benno tweeted there would be an alternative non-Trance Rank 1 Remix of The Great Escape but as of 2017, this version has not been revealed yet.
+On February 11, Benno tweeted there would be an alternative non-Trance Rank 1 Remix of The Great Escape but as of 2024, this version has not been revealed.
 Whether it has been cancelled or not remains unclear.
 Two weeks later, Benno tweeted that they would start their own radioshow.
 Indeed, April 6 saw the start of their monthly one-hour radioshow "Rank 1's Radio Rush" on Afterhours FM, which is aired every first Tuesday of the month between 20:00 - 21:00 CET.
-A forum on the Rank 1 Hyve contains an updated track list of all the episodes, as well as a list of the (old) Rank 1 Classics played so far.
+A forum on the Rank 1 Hyve contained an updated track list of all the episodes, as well as a list of the (old) Rank 1 Classics played so far.
+As Hyves later went defunct, all the information on the old Rank 1 fan Hyves was transported to the "Rank 1 Fan Blog" instead.
 As the summer approached, another collaboration saw the light of day, this time Rank 1 teamed up with Nic Chagall and Wippenberg to release "100", the self-explanatory track to celebrate High Contrast Recordings reaching the 100th milestone release.
 The vinyl release of the track was a limited edition pressed on gold.